wangziqi2013/wangziqi2013.github.io/_posts/2018-06-28-Rethinking-Serializable-MVCC.markdown

 orders of magnitude larger than the size of the write set.
 The second option is not viable if the degree of concurrency is high, which is expected for a multicore in-memory database.
 The validating transaction needs to spend significant number of cycles during the validation phase to perform set intersection.

+This paper proposes BOHM, which takes advantage of pre-declared write sets of transactions to serialize them when they are submitted to the engine.
+The system features the following novel designs.
+First, the concurrency control layer and the execution layer is fully decoupled.
+The execution layer does not perform concurrency control, because concurrency has been planned prior to execution.
+Second, concurrency control and execution happens in separate stages.
+The lifetime of a transaction consists of two stages.
+In the first stage, the transaction is serialized with other transactions by the concurrency control manager.
+All reads and writes are planned according to the serialization order